TAMM: Tensor Algebra for Many-body Methods: CC TAMM IMPLEMENTATIONS

 The correlated formulations of Green’s function methods are indispensable elements of the computational infrastructure needed not only to calculate ionization potentials, electron affinities, and excitation energies but also as quantum solvers for various embedding formulations.
-The CC formalism provides a natural platform for the development of the one-body Green’s function and introduction of high-rank correlation effects.
-Without loss of generality, here we will focus only on the retarded part of the Green’s function (advanced part can be developed in an analogous way) defined by matrix elements $G^R_{pq}(\omega)$:
+The CC formalism provides a natural platform for the development of the one-body Green’s function and the introduction of high-rank correlation effects. \cite{nooijen92_55,nooijen93_15,nooijen95_1681,meissner93_67} Without loss of generality, here we will focus only on the retarded part of Green’s function (the advanced part can be developed in an analogous way) defined by matrix elements $G^R_{pq}(\omega)$:

-where $E_0$ is the corresponding ground-state energy for $N$-electron system, $\eta$ is a broadening factor, and $|\Psi_g\rangle$ represents ground-state of $N$-electron system.
+where $E_0$ is the corresponding ground-state energy for \textblack{the} $N$-electron system, $\eta$ is a broadening factor, and $|\Psi_g\rangle$ represents \textblack{the} ground-state of \textblack{the} $N$-electron system.
 In CC we are using different parametrizations for the bra ($\langle\Psi_g|$) and ket ($|\Psi_g\rangle$) wave functions, \cite{arponen83_311,stanton93_7029} i.e.,

 which leads to the following form of retarded part of the CC Green’s function (CCGF) \cite{nooijen92_55,nooijen93_15,nooijen95_1681,meissner93_67,kkgfcc1,kkgfcc3}

 The similarity transformed operators here $\overline{A}$ ($A = H, a_p, a_q^{\dagger}$) are defined as $\overline{A} = e^{-T} A ~e^{T}$ (the $\overline{H}_N$ stands for a normal product form of $\overline{H}$).
 The numerically feasible algorithms for calculating (\ref{gf1}) employ $\omega$-dependent auxiliary operators $X_p(\omega)$